 NextEra Energy (NEE) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the parent company of Florida Power & Light Co.
-Had lost 0.78% in the past month.
-In that same time, the Utilities sector lost 0.63%, while the S&P 500 gained 5.06%.
+Heading into today, shares of the parent company of Florida Power & Light Co.
+Had lost 0.78% over the past month, outpacing the Utilities sector's loss of 2.25% and lagging the S&P 500's gain of 1.56% in that time.

-NEE will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect NEE to post earnings of $2.71 per share.
-This would mark year-over-year growth of 13.39%.
-Our most recent consensus estimate is calling for quarterly revenue of $5.59 billion, up 0.39% from the year-ago period.
+Investors will be hoping for strength from NEE as it approaches its next earnings release.
+The company is expected to report EPS of $2.71, up 13.39% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.59 billion, up 0.39% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $9.13 per share and revenue of $20.08 billion, which would represent changes of +9.08% and +4.57%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for NEE.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors should also note any recent changes to analyst estimates for NEE.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.11% higher within the past month.
 NEE is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, NEE is currently trading at a Forward P/E ratio of 30.72.
-This valuation marks a premium compared to its industry's average Forward P/E of 17.47.
+Looking at its valuation, NEE is holding a Forward P/E ratio of 30.92.
+This represents a premium compared to its industry's average Forward P/E of 17.14.

-We can also see that NEE currently has a PEG ratio of 3.85.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Utility - Electric Power was holding an average PEG ratio of 3.55 at yesterday's closing price.
+We can also see that NEE currently has a PEG ratio of 3.88.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+NEE's industry had an average PEG ratio of 3.6 as of yesterday's close.

 Click to get this free report